Calvinism: Did John Calvin kill rival theologians?

 11 In whom [speaking of Christ as the means] also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will: [Emphasis added]

 Again, positionally this blessing is already ours.
 When we step into Heaven, we’ll then get to experience the reality of this.
-It was God who determined that this blessing of salvation would be provided for all who freely choose to believe the apostle Paul’s gospel message.
+It was God who determined or predestined that this blessing of salvation would be provided for all who freely choose to believe the apostle Paul’s gospel message.
 What a great and wonderful God we serve!

 Acts 4:27-28